 If you are interested in becoming a Friend of the Gadsden Public Library, stop by the Friends of the Library Bookstore and pick up an application.
 Membership levels include Individual, Student (with valid student ID only) or Senior (age 65 or older), Family, “Best Friends” (fine-free until expiration), Sponsor and Corporate.
 Memberships expire Dec.
 31. For additional information, please contact Judy Bacon at 256-549-4699, ext.
 121.

 Gadsden Public Library computer classes are offered in the computer classroom of the main library.
-Classes are offered free to the community, but there is a $5 deposit per class to hold your reservation.
+Classes are offered free to the community, but there is a $5 deposit per class to hold a reservation.
 Registration is required.
 Register for classes at the computer center desk or for call 256-549-4699, ext.
 119. A current library card is needed to enroll.

 Mental Health America of Etowah County offers stress and anger management classes on Mondays at 6 p.m. at the Robert Echols Family Success Center located at 821 East Broad Street.
 Entrance to the class is at the rear of the building.